Table of Contents

 Command: python3 indexing.py

-Once you enter the command and press the enter button, you will see Google URL update notifications for all the URLs that were entered in your urls.csv one by one along with timestamps.
+Once you enter the command and press the enter button, you will see Google URL update notifications for all the URLs that were entered in your urls.xlsx one by one along with timestamps.